HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/custom_liberty_status.md

 ---
 id: custom_liberty_status
-title: CLiberty Status Table Management in custom script
+title: Liberty Status Table Management in custom scripts
 ---

 The `custom_liberty_status.sh` script provides a simple interface for managing customer-specific key‑value pairs in the `LIBERTY_STATUS` table in the release schema.
 Customers can include and call this script from their custom startup or update scripts.